 At journey's end, we’ll board The Lady of the Lake for a three hour boat trip down-lake to Chelan.
 The afternoon will be spent processing our trip during the long – and sleepy – ride back to Bellingham.
 For a good overview of the entire route, see here.

 Total trip miles: 23 miles with full packs, collaboratively decided additional distance in day hike explorations.

-Pre-Trip Meeting (mandatory): TBA.
-Time: TBA.
-Note: we'll email a poll after registration to determine a pre-trip meeting date and time.
+Pre-Trip Meeting (mandatory): Friday, August 4, 2017.
+Time: 1:00-4:00PM.
 Location: Cascade Montessori Middle School, 2710 McKenzie Ave, Bellingham.
 Directions.
 Participants should bring backpack and everything on the gear list they plan to bring on the trip.
 While this meeting is for participants only, we're happy to fill parents in on everything we discuss!

 Meet at Cascade Montessori Middle School, 2710 MacKenzie Ave, Bellingham at 9:00AM.
 After loading gear and building group connection, we’ll drive to Marblemount to obtain our backcountry permits, then head to the Cascade River property for pre-trip preparations, group building activities, a cross-cultural overview of rites of passage, and our first night sleeping under the stars.